agentyk/SC1015_FEL1_Group2/README.md

 **non-Multivalues**

 The following is the significance of all the non-multivalues.
-Of note is that having an english name raises the average score by 0.89, being a TV anime raises your average score, and newer anime tending to perform better than old anime.
+Having an English name raises the average score by 0.89, being a TV anime raises your average score, and newer anime tending to perform better than old anime.